Sorry, I've been on vacation myself...so this is the first I am digging into this.

 As for warranty, I have never seen our guys deny something that was clearly an existing issue (non-resolved issue) even if it was out of the warranty period.
 Just don't let it linger on too long.

-Please post questions in the forum as a new thread so that all users can benefit from the answers.
+Please post questions in the forum as a new thread so that other users can benefit from the answers.
 Use Private Messages for sensitive information only.